Infection Control Statement

 • Clinical Rooms – daily

-• Monthly cleaning check with Cleaning Company Supervisor
+• Monthly cleaning inspection with Cleaning Company Supervisor

 • Regular risk assessments are undertaken to minimise the risk of infection and to ensure the safety of patients and staff.
 The following risk assessments related to infection prevention & control have been completed in the past year and appropriate actions have been taken: